 We have experience of bringing claims of this type, for instance, one of our clients was a full time carer for her severely autistic teenage son.
 Because of his condition his behaviour became increasingly violent and she had to involve the police on a number of occasions.
 Despite repeated warnings that she was in danger from her GP and social worker the Child Social Services safeguarding team failed to place him in residential care.
 Instead it considered other options such as fostering and in doing so ignored our client’s evidence that this was not suitable.
 Finally, our client was seriously assaulted by her son and it was only then that he was placed in residential care where he is now.
 She successfully brought a claim against child social services.

 You may also have a claim for personal injury or medical negligence in which case, we work seamlessly with our claims lawyers in these departments to provide a comprehensive level of service for your case.

 We believe it is vital that wronged parties in these cases come forward and seek redress.
 Hodge Jones & Allen has a proud record of defending the rights of those who are vulnerable.
 If you or someone close to you has been badly let down in their care-giving role, we will help you fight for justice every step of the way.

 Our carer claims specialists are part of our London based human rights in healthcare team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.